endongw9/endongw9.github.io/_pages/home.md

 # Welcome to my website!

 I am a Ph.D. candidate in the [Department of Economics](https://www.mcgill.ca/economics/) at [McGill University](https://www.mcgill.ca/).
 I expect to graduate in 2025.
-My research interests foucs on time series econometrics and applied macroeconomics.
+My research interests are time series econometrics and applied macroeconomics.
 In particular, I explore econometric models to tackle questions on dynamic causality and counterfactual analysis in macroeconomics.

-<code style="color : aqua">You can find my CV [here](/files/CV_Wang.pdf).</code>
+You can find my CV [here](/files/CV_Wang.pdf).

-## Current research interests in theoretical Econometrics
+## Research topics on theoretical Econometrics
 * Vector Autoregression (VAR) and local/linear projection (LP)
 * High dimensionality in time series
 * Vector Autoregressive and Moving Average (VARMA) model